vitaly-t/custom-string-formatter/README.md

 Above, we referenced the parameter object itself, and then forwarded formatting into our `json` filter.

-Because `this` references the parameter object, its use with nested properties is also valid - `${this.propA.propB}`, though it may not have a practical need, as use of `this` in this case is superfluous.
+Because `this` references the parameter object, its use with nested properties is also valid - `${this.prop1.prop2}`, though it may not have a practical need (use of `this` in this case is superfluous), but just for logical consistency.

 ## Input Analysis